 Replacing roofline – choose your option

-There are two ways of replacing roofline.
+There are two ways of replacing fascia.
 One offers a cheap fix, the other a long-term solution.
 Here’s the difference.

-You might be tempted to go for a cheaper “patch-up” repair instead of a full replacement.
-Known as a “cap over” in the trade, this involves removing the guttering then attaching a PVC “cappit board” to the existing timber fascia.
-New guttering is then attached to the cappit board.
-It is essential that the existing timber is sound – if it’s rotten it will continue to decay underneath eventually causing the cappit board to fall off.
+You might be tempted to go for a cheaper “patch-up” repair of fascia instead of a full replacement.
+Known as a “cap over” in the trade, this involves removing the guttering then attaching a PVC fascia “cappit board” to the existing timber fascia.
+New guttering is then attached to the cappit fascia board.
+It is essential that the existing timber is sound – if it’s rotten it will continue to decay underneath eventually causing the cappit fascia board to fall off.

 Full roofline replacement